Problem Solving: integrated methodologies, tools and applications in Lean consulting

 • Type of tools to be used

-The Deming cycle (or PDCA cycle, an acronym from the English Plan-Do-Check-Act, in Italian "Pianificare - Fare - Verificare - Agire"
+The Deming Cycle (or PDCA cycle, an acronym from the English Plan-Do-Check-Act, in Italian “Plan - Do - Check - Act”

-E' an iterative methodology that guides the continuous improvement process through a cyclic action of sequential reiteration of the 4 phases that constitute the so-called Deming wheel, named after the inventor William Edwards Deming.
+It is an iterative methodology that guides the continuous improvement process through a cyclical action of sequential reiteration of the 4 phases that make up the so-called Deming's Wheel, named after inventor William Edwards Deming.

-Step where the problem is clarified, its causes are analyzed, and potential solutions are proposed.
-Operational Steps:
+Phase where the problem is clarified, its causes are analyzed, and potential solutions are proposed.
+The Operational Steps:

 a.
 Observe the process and frame the problem.
 It means answering 6 questions: Who?
 What?
 Where?
 How?
 When?
 Why?